Best kids’ bikes 2024

 Top tips: to help you choose the best kids’ bike

-These are the key things to consider before making a purchase.
-For more detailed advice, head to the FAQs section.
+Here are some key points to consider when buying a kids' bike.
+For more details, visit the FAQs section.

-• Size: Make sure to choose the right wheel size based on your child’s height.
-It's important for comfort and safety – a bike that's too big or too small will be difficult to ride.
-Here’s how to choose the right size bike for your child’s age.
+- Size: Choosing the right wheel size based on your child's height is crucial for both comfort and safety.
+A poorly sized bike is harder to handle.
+See our guide on how to choose the right size bike for your child’s age.

-• Weight: A lighter bike is easier for kids to handle and pedal, especially on hills.
-Heavier bikes can be harder to control, making riding less enjoyable.
-Opt for the lightest bike within your budget.
+- Weight: Lighter bikes are easier for kids to manage and ride, especially on slopes.
+Heavier bikes can make riding less enjoyable and harder to control.
+Aim for the lightest bike your budget allows.

-• Budget: Cheaper bikes often weigh more and have lower-quality components, while premium bikes are lighter, more durable, and provide a smoother ride.
-For budget-friendly options that are actually worth buying, read our cheapest kids’ bikes guide.
+- Budget: Inexpensive bikes are often heavier with basic components, while higher-end bikes are lighter, more durable, and give a smoother ride.
+For great value options, take a look at our cheapest kids’ bikes guide.

-• Secondhand availability: Buying second hand can save money, especially for fast-growing kids.
-Look for well-maintained bikes from reputable brands, and read our guide to buying a secondhand kids’ bike.
+- Secondhand availability: Buying secondhand can save money, especially for fast-growing kids.
+Look for well-maintained bikes from reliable brands, and check out our guide to buying a secondhand kids’ bike for tips.

-• Accessories: Think about whether your child needs mudguards, a rack, or a bottle cage.
-Check the bike's compatibility with these accessories, as not all models come with mounting points.
-You can use these as search criteria in our kids' bike search, so be sure to check that out!
+- Accessories: Consider if your child might need mudguards, a rack, or a water bottle cage.
+Not all bikes come with mounting points for these, so be sure to check if they're compatible.
+You can find this information in our kids' bike search, so be sure to check that out!

 Best kids' bikes 2024